Adding Feedback Givers, Recipients, & Managers (360)

 Qtip: Employee Insights Admins and EX Administrators can import Brand Administrators as project participants.
 However, they cannot edit any Brand Admin user data, which can only be changed by other Brand Admins.
 This is to prevent user account admin information from being modified by lower level user admins.
 If you’d like to change this behavior, reach out to Qualtrics Technical Support and ask to have the Limit EX Admin Update Person permission disabled for the organization.

-Differences Between Subjects and Evaluators
+Differences Between Feedback Recipients and Feedback Givers

 Relationships and Managers